-Yara is the global no. 1 producer of nitrates and NPK, and global no. 2 producer of ammonia

-Yara's position gives it unique opportunities to leverage economies of scale and drive best practice across a large network of plants.
+Yara is the global no. 1 producer of nitrates and NPK, and global no. 2 producer of ammonia Yara's position gives it unique opportunities to leverage economies of scale and drive best practice across a large network of plants.
 Scale and global reach are key drivers for Yara's competitive edge.

-Yara - the European cost leader

 Production cost index: 100 = European industry average excl.
-Yara

-Yara benefits from a favourable cost position in its European home market for nitrates and NPKs

-Yara's strong cost position reflects both its long-term investments in energy efficiency, and competitive raw material contracts, including its move away from traditional oil-linked natural gas contracts to hub / spot gas exposure.
+Yara Yara benefits from a favourable cost position in its European home market for nitrates and NPKs Yara's strong cost position reflects both its long-term investments in energy efficiency, scale and competitive raw material contracts, including its move away from traditional oil-linked natural gas contracts to hub / spot gas exposure.
 Yara's higher nitrate cost position in 2008 explained due to a legacy gas contract in Tertre (acquired in 2007 as part of Kemira GrowHow) which was revised during that year.
 Yara is also the low-cost leader on NPK with production cost approximately 20% below its European competitors.

-China is the largest ammonia producer

-Ammonia is the key intermediate for all nitrogen fertilizer products and large nitrogen-consuming countries are also large producers of ammonia.
+China is the largest ammonia producer Ammonia is the key intermediate for all nitrogen fertilizer products and large nitrogen-consuming countries are also large producers of ammonia.
 Ammonia is predominantly upgraded to other nitrogen products at its production site.
-Only 18.4 million tons or 10% of the ammonia produced globally in 2015 was traded.

-Ammonia production reached 182 million tons, an increase of 5.2% compared to 2014.
-The trend from 2005 to 2015 shows a growth rate of 2.2% per year.

-Most of global ammonia production is upgraded to urea and other finished fertilizer
+Only 18.5 million tons or 11% of the ammonia produced globally in 2016 was traded.
+Ammonia production reached 175 million tons, a decrease of 1.2% compared to 2015.
+The trend from 2006 to 2016 shows a growth rate of 1.9% per year.
+Most of global ammonia production is upgraded to urea and other finished fertilizer Million tonnes Ammonia trade - seaborne Million tonnes Ammonia use (2016)

-Only 10% of ammonia production is traded

-In 2015, world ammonia trade decreased by 0.5% to 18.4 million tonnes, representing only 10% of world ammonia production.
-Urea production consumes 56% of all ammonia production.
-This ammonia needs to be upgraded on site as urea production requires $CO_2$ which is a by-product of ammonia production.
+Only 11% of ammonia production is traded In 2016, world ammonia trade increased by 0.6% to 18.5 million tonnes, representing only 11% of world ammonia production.
+Urea production consumes 53% of all ammonia production.
+This ammonia needs to be upgraded on site as urea production requires CO_2 which is a by-product of ammonia production.
 For traded ammonia, there are four main categories of customers:

 - 1. There is a substantial industrial market for ammonia - 2.
 Producers of the main phosphate fertilizers (DAP, MAP and some types of NPK) import ammonia, as the regions with phosphate reserves often lack nitrogen capacity - 3.
 Some nitrate production capacity is also based on purchased ammonia. - 4.
-Direct application on the field (only common in US)

-Yara has a market share of around 20% of global ammonia trade.
+Direct application on the field (only common in US) Yara has a market share of around 20% of global ammonia trade.
 This leading position gives the company a good overview of the global supply / demand balance of ammonia and enables a better optimization of its global product flows.

-Trinidad is the world's largest ammonia exporter

-The large ammonia exporters in the world have access to competitively priced natural gas, the key raw material for its production.
+Trinidad is the world's largest ammonia exporter The large ammonia exporters in the world have access to competitively priced natural gas, the key raw material for its production.
 Trinidad has large natural gas reserves and also lies in close proximity to the world's largest importer of ammonia, the US.
 Trinidad has large stand-alone ammonia plants and excellent maritime facilities that cater for export markets.
 Yara owns two large ammonia production facilities in Trinidad.
 The Middle East also has some of the world's largest reserves of natural gas.
 The Qafco fertilizer complex in Qatar produces significant amounts of ammonia, but most of the ammonia produced in Qafco is upgraded to urea.
 Therefore, Qafco is a major exporter of urea and there is a relatively small surplus of ammonia left for exports.
 In the US, imported ammonia is used for DAP/MAP production, for various industrial applications and directly as a nitrogen fertilizer.
 India uses its imported ammonia mostly to produce DAP.